-Keyword research is a practice that we – as search engine optimisation and digital marketing experts with years of website building experience – use to find and apply search terms that users enter into search engines when looking for products, services or general information.
+Keyword research is a practice that we – as search engine optimization and digital marketing experts with years of website-building experience – use to find and apply search terms that users enter into search engines when looking for products, services or general information.

 SEO – and the keyword research that goes into building a great SEO and content strategy – must be your focus before you write a single word on your new website.

 What are your key markets searching for?
 Which keywords are the most strategically important?
 If you constantly don’t pay close attention to and regularly revisit these questions, your website is bound to underperform.

 And it’s very important that your SEO strategy is reflected in your website design and how potential customers interact with it.